nik0-dev/flashcard-app/README.md

 # FlashcardApp
- a lightweight flashcard app with hot reloading
+a lightweight flashcard app with hot reloading made in godot.